jchenghu/ExpansionNet_v2/README.md

 ## Training

-In this guide we cover all the training steps reported in the paper and provide the commands in order to reproduce our work.
+In this guide we cover all the training steps reported in the paper and provide the commands to reproduce our work.

 #### Requirements